Parking tariffs in Babergh

 We are introducing modest, revised tariffs in council-run car parks which are as low as possible compared to other authorities, so we can continue to attract visitors, ensure shoppers and workers have access to the right spaces in the right places, and increase space turnover.

-This webpage outlines the background to the proposal, details of an engagement exercise we are carrying out, and answers to some frequently asked questions.
+This webpage outlines the background to the proposal, details of an engagement exercise we carried out, and answers to some frequently asked questions.
 Further background about the proposals can also be found in a media release issued on 15 December 2023.

 How much will you charge to park?

 We already charge to park at Pin Mill Car Park in Chelmondiston, and for over three hours in Hadleigh and Sudbury.
-We are conducting extensive research throughout East Anglia to ascertain the average cost to park in towns and villages of a similar size to those in Babergh.
-We are committed to ensuring that the new charges that would be introduced to our car parks would be in line with other towns and villages of similar size in East Anglia.
+We have conducted extensive research throughout East Anglia to ascertain the average cost to park in towns and villages of a similar size to those in Babergh.
+We committed to ensuring that the new charges that are being introduced to our car parks are in line with other towns and villages of similar size in East Anglia.

 How will you discourage shoppers from choosing to shop in larger towns in the area, such as Bury St Edmunds, Ipswich, or Colchester?